rapid7/metasploit-framework/How-to-Apply-to-GSoC.md

 Once you have started digging feel free ask questions that help you understand the concepts you for the idea would like to propose.

 Initial proposals can be sent for feedback before official submission opens to msfdev@metasploit.com.
-All proposals must be officially submitted during Student Application Period thru the [GSoC official](https://g.co/gsoc) site.
+All proposals must be officially submitted during Student Application Period through the [GSoC official](https://g.co/gsoc) site.

 At a bare minimum, proposals should include the following: